 Smoked Mackerel Fish cakes with no egg, are very easy to make and taste so much nicer than shop bought ones.
-I've got several other recipes for fishcakes, Salmon Fishcakes and Tuna Fishcakes, but wanted to give an option for dairy free fish cakes.
+I've got several other recipes for fishcakes, Salmon Fishcakes, Tuna Fishcakes or Smoked Haddock but wanted to give an option for dairy free fish cakes.
 Smoked Mackerel has a strong slightly sweet flavour.
 I mix in some horseradish sauce which gives them a bit of a kick.
 Smoked mackerel is a great choice for fishcakes.
 It's much cheaper than salmon and has a great flavour.

 Once you've made the fishcakes, you need to chill them in the fridge for at least an hour before frying.
 This stops them falling apart in the pan.
 I've tried skipping this step and yes they do fall apart.